Apple’s pushed a new iOS 14.5.1 update to iPhone users and the point upgrade has an important change on board.

 Like iOS 14.5, iOS 14.6 is a milestone upgrade which means it should carry new features, fixes, enhancements, and security patches.

-We don’t have an official iOS 14.6 release date yet, but we’ll let you know if we hear anything about its arrival.
+We don’t have an official iOS 14.6 release date yet, but we expect the official version to roll out sometime in May or early June.

 For more on iOS 14.6, take a look at our guide.